roxanaD/java/README.md

     }
     }

-A new object of the _Bicycle_ class can be instantiated using the following line:
+A new object of the _Bicycle_ class can be instantiated using the following statement:

     Bicycle bike = new Bicycle();